LiamJCates/Programming-Notes/C++/Types&Values/PointersAndReferences.md

 reference cannot be made to refer to a different object after its initialization.
 References are particularly useful for specifying function arguments.
-For example: void sort(vector<double>& v); // sor t v (v is a vector of doubles) By using a reference, we ensure that for a call sor t(my_vec), we do not copy my_vec and that it really is my_vec that is sorted and not a copy of it.
+For example: void sort(vector<double>& v); // sor t v (v is a vector of doubles) By using a reference, we ensure that for a call sort(my_vec), we do not copy my_vec and that it really is my_vec that is sorted and not a copy of it.
 When we don’t want to modify an argument but still don’t want the cost of copying, we use a const reference (§1.6).
 For example: